What Does "Beautiful Architecture" Really Mean?

 Le Corbusier

-This will be fixed immediately.
-Remember how much the flat roof delighted architectural critics around the world.
-You should put a table in the hall on the first floor, put a sketchbook on it and ask each guest to write his name and address on it.
-You'll see how many valuable autographs you'll get.
+This will be fixed right away.
+Remember how much the flat roof delighted architectural critics the world over.
+You should put a table in the hall on the ground floor, set a guest book on it, and ask each visitor to write his name and address.
+You'll see how many valuable autographs you collect.

 1937

-After numerous demands on my part, you have finally conceded that it is impossible to live in the house you built in 1926.
-This is about your obligations, so I must not assume the required expenses.
-Please make it possible to live in it immediately.
+After my repeated demands, you have finally conceded that it is impossible to live in the house you built in 1926.
+This is a matter of your obligations, so I should not have to bear the necessary costs.
+Please make the house livable at once.

-f modernist architects were so concerned with beauty, why did they always talk about a scientific approach?
-For fear of coming under the same suspicion of pretentiousness as their classical colleagues.
-The rejection of the universal principle of beauty created the conditions for a universal critique of styles.
-"Science" helped persuade the doubters.
+If modernist architects cared so much about beauty, why did they always talk about a scientific approach?
+Out of fear of falling under the same suspicion of pretentiousness as their classical colleagues.
+Rejecting the universal principle of beauty created the conditions for a universal critique of styles.
+"Science" helped win over the doubters.

 John Reskin

-John Reskin "We want two things from our buildings: that they give us shelter and that they speak to us-talk about what seems important to us and what we need to remember."
+John Ruskin: "We require from buildings two kinds of goodness: that they shelter us, and that they speak to us — speak to us of whatever we find important and need to remember."

-And yet it is possible to decide for ourselves the question of beauty.
-To do so, we have to remember that architecture always speaks to us.
-It speaks to each person separately, of longing for the past or aspiration for the future, of hospitality or threat, of openness or arrogance, of democracy or aristocracy.
+And yet we can decide the question of beauty for ourselves.
+To do so, we have to remember that architecture is always speaking to us.
+It speaks to each person individually: of longing for the past or aspiration toward the future, of hospitality or threat, of openness or arrogance, of democracy or aristocracy.

 Every object makes a certain impression on us.
-When we call a building beautiful, it is likely that we like the lifestyle it offers.
+When we call a building beautiful, it is likely that we like the way of life it offers.

 The resulting sense of beauty tells us that we have encountered a material expression of our ideas about the good life.
-This is why judgments about the beauty of architecture turn into more general arguments about people, ideas, and political agendas.
+This is why judgments about the beauty of architecture turn into broader arguments about people, ideas, and political agendas.

-ДFor each person, judging the beauty of architecture is a decision about what is good and what is bad.
-Talking buildings help us think about values, not just how we would like the things around us to be.
+For each of us, judging the beauty of architecture is a decision about what is good and what is bad.
+Buildings that speak to us help us think about our values, not merely about how we would like the things around us to look.